kimoppalfens/kimoppalfens.github.io/_posts/2017-08-15-TP 1706 - Android and iOS Enrollment Restrictions.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/TP1706_BlockAndroidpersonal.PNG)

+**Note :** If you have configured your Intune subscription to handle all Android devices as "Android for work", this feature will not work.
+Microsoft has confirmed that for now, only "non-Android for work" devices are supported in this scenario.

 Repeat the process for iOS. in the Popup, select the 2nd tab called "Enrollment Restrictions" and tick that same box to block personally owned devices

 ![alt]({{ site.url }}{{ site.baseurl }}/images/TP1706_BlockiOSpersonal.PNG)